BritWallace/Super-Galactic-Age-Calculator/README.md

 * Open the project in your preferred location.
 * Open your terminal.
 * Run "npm install" followed by "npm run build."
+* Run "npm run test" to see the test results.

 ## Known Bugs